williamfgc/hdf5_vs_nexus/results/read_results.md

 # Performance Results

-Tests are avearaged over 6 runs
+All tests below are averaged over 6 runs

 | file/instrument        | info           | with nexus/ms  | with hdf5/ms
 | ------------- |:-------------:| -----:|-----:|